netvc/testing/draft-daede-netvc-testing.md

 ### High Latency

 The encoder should be run at the best quality mode available, using the mode that will provide the best quality per bitrate (VBR or constant quality mode).
 Lookahead and/or two-pass are allowed, if supported.
 One parameter is provided to adjust bitrate, but the units are arbitrary.
 Example configurations follow:

 - x264: --crf=x
 - x265: --crf=x
 - daala: -v=x
-- libvpx: --codec=vp9 --end-usage=q --cq-level=x
+- libvpx: --codec=vp9 --end-usage=q --cq-level=x -lag-in-frames=25 -auto-alt-ref=1

 ### Unconstrained Low Latency

 The encoder should be run at the best quality mode available, using the mode that will provide the best quality per bitrate (VBR or constant quality mode), but no frame delay, buffering, or lookahead is allowed.
 One parameter is provided to adjust bitrate, but the units are arbitrary.
+Example configurations follow:

+- x264: --crf-x --tune zerolatency
+- x265: --crf=x --tune zerolatency
+- daala: -v=x
+- libvpx: --codec=vp9 --end-usage=q --cq-level=x -lag-in-frames=0 -auto-alt-ref=0

 ### Constrained Low Latency